Economy of the United Kingdom: 1997 to 2009

-In May 1997, Labour, led by Tony Blair, won the general election after 18 years of Conservative government.
+In May 1997, Labour, led by Tony Blair, won the general election following 18 years of Conservative government.
 The Labour Government inherited a strong economy with low inflation, falling unemployment, and a current account surplus.
 Blair ran on a platform of New Labour which was characterised largely by the continuation of neo-liberal economic policies, but also supporting a strong welfare state.
 In Britain it was largely viewed as a combination of socialist and capitalist policies, being dubbed 'Third Way'.
 Four days after the election, Gordon Brown, the new Chancellor of the Exchequer, gave the Bank of England the freedom to control monetary policy, which until then had been directed by the government.

 During Blair's 10 years in office there were 40 successive quarters of economic growth, lasting until the second quarter of 2008.
 GDP growth, which had briefly reached 4% per year in the early 1990s, gently declining thereafter, was relatively anaemic compared to prior decades, such as the 6.5% per year peak in the early 1970s, although growth was smoother and more consistent.
 Annual growth rates averaged 2.68% between 1992 and 2007, with the finance sector accounting for a greater part than previously.
 The period saw one of the highest GDP growth rates of any developed economy and the strongest of any European nation.
 At the same time, household debt rose from £420 billion in 1994 to £1 trillion in 2004 and £1.46 trillion in 2008 – more than the entire GDP of the UK.
+Total government, business, household and financial sector debt reached 469% of GDP in 2008.
+For historical comparison, total UK debt was 286% of GDP in 1947, after the Second World War, and 110% in 1980.